 Q: What is a dab pen?

-A: A dab pen, same as a wax pen, is a small, stealthy device to vape concentrates.
+A: A dab pen, also known as a wax pen, is a small, stealthy device to vape concentrates.
 It generally looks like small pen or e-cigarette and is great for portable vaping.

 A: Most good quality dab pens go for around $100, but prices can vary between $20 and $200.

-A: It is not very difficult at all.
+A: It’s easy.
 Similar to loading a rig, gently apply a ball of wax to the coil using a dab tool, ensuring the tool does not touch the delicate coil.